NourelhoudaMaan/Palestine-states-and-cities-for-Woocommerce/README.md

 # Palestine-states-and-cities-for-Woocommerce
-Add Palestine cities for Woocommerce
+Add Palestine States and cities for Woocommerce to shipping methodes